zhiyuanpeng/StringMatch/README.md

 ```
 + args.tagged_query_path: the path of the outputed tagged queires.
 The format of the file is txt.
 + args.algorithm: select "jaro-winkler" or "trigram".
 The default value is "jaro-winkler.
 + args.threshold: if similarity score calculated by the "jaro-winkler" or "trigram" algorithm equals or bigger than the threshold, the two words are considered same.
-Threshold is a float value between 0 and 1.
+Threshold is a float value between 0 and 1, the default value is 0.95.

 # bestbuy_click_log.json